One of the best money management tools I know is this Rule of Thumb: Match quality with need. In other words, don’t buy quality beyond the need.

 Photo credit: Stopthegears Flickr Photostream

-Every Friday Eli and I are off for the day to explore and play.
-We need a reliable stroller.
+Every Friday for six years, Eli and I were off for the day to explore and play.
+We needed a reliable stroller.
 So he and I came up with our list of must-haves: Storage under the seat, a 5-point harness, cup holder, big wheels, folds easily, is relatively lightweight and has a retractable canopy.